Check Library¶

 expr

-is low.
-This means that the check will pass despite the false expr
+is low on edge 3.
+This means the check will pass

-the third clock cycle.
+in the third clock cycle.

 (True) Check (check and check_true)¶